zenWai/Smart-Image-Shrink/README.md

 It's designed to be both user-friendly and powerful, employing state-of-the-art technologies to ensure optimal results of compression the user have options that range from quality retention to agressive reducing size.

 Supports .tif .tiff .jpg .jpeg .png and high quality bit-depth 32-16.
+Converts images to multi-frame images from the names '*_chXX.tif' where XX is a number

 #